 - 4 stalks lemongrass

-- 2 tbsp sliced ginger peeled
+- 2 tbsp thinly sliced ginger peeled

 - 2 cups sliced mushrooms use a mix of your favorite mushrooms